MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_Intro.md

       1. Select the store name and then the **Feeds** tab.
 Select the checkbox beside the feed file's associated feed.
       1. Select **Update feed**.
       1. Under **Input method**, select **Upload file via FTP/SFTP**
       1. Enter **File name**.
 Do not include the file extension.
-For example, “merchant”.
+For example, â€œmerchantâ€.
       1. Select **Update feed**.
       1. If necessary, select **change FTP account** and update your FTP user name and password. <br>Your user name must be 6 - 64 characters and cannot include any special characters.
 Use only a - z, A- Z, and 0 - 9.<br> You can now upload the file of specified file name via the FTP tool of your choice.

       **FTP server requirements**

       The recommended FTP upload mechanism is via an FTP program.
-It is however possible to do so via the command line or custom scripts (such as Python’s ftplib.FTP module).
+It is however possible to do so via the command line or custom scripts (such as Pythonâ€™s ftplib.FTP module).
 The FileZilla FTP client is recommended for all platforms.

       Use the following settings for file transfer with your FTP client: